gpunalkar/grunt-servicenow/README.md

 - [watchAndPush](#watchAndPush) - Monitor all directories for changes and push to instance
 - [pull](#pull) - Grab changes to records from instance and bring down
 - [push](#push) - Grab local changes and push to instance
+- [runserver](#runserver) - Run a local server that proxies REST requests to the defined instance

 ## watchAndPush <a name="watchAndPush"></a>
 ```sh